Sensi Media Group Announces Stephanie Graziano as New Chief Executive Officer

 Sensi Media Group is an award-winning, Colorado-based cannabis lifestyle print and digital publishing company.
 Sensi Media's flagship publication Sensi Magazine is a well-known industry leader and culture curator - rooted in cultivating community and elevating experience for all stakeholders.
 Sensi Magazine has been named three-time 'Best Publication' in the industry by the Cannabis Business Awards, five-time magazine design award winner at 2020's FMA Charlie Awards, featured on Forbes Magazine's 2020 'Best Startup Employers' in America list, included alongside iconic Fortune 100 companies in the Institute for Real Growth's 2021 IRG100 - a first for the cannabis industry, and Sensi Magazine Editor-in-Chief/Co-Founder was named a Folio Top Women in Media Honoree.

-For additional info Chris Foltz by email at [email protected]
+For additional info, contact Chris Foltz at [email protected]

 Related Files